 Searching for several types of moths in New Mexico?
 The Southwestern Corn Borer Moth (Diatraea grandiosella) is a species of moth found primarily in Arizona and New Mexico.

-It is one of the most destructive pests of corn in the United States, with its larvae capable of tunneling through the stalks and causing significant damage to crops.
+It is one of the most destructive pests of corn in the United States.
+Its larvae can tunnel through the stalks and cause significant damage to crops.

 The moth has a mottled gray-brown wingspan of around 1 inch and can be identified by its yellow abdominal bands and distinct forewings.

-The larvae of these types of moths in New Mexico are white or pinkish-white in color, with blackheads and pinacula dots on their backs.
+The larvae of these moths in New Mexico are white or pinkish-white in color, with blackheads and pinacula dots on their backs.

 Farmers often use chemical insecticides such as malathion or carbaryl to control Diatraea populations in large areas where corn production is essential for regional economies.